 For questions, contact us anytime at (704) 393-7890 or request help online.

 Reactive Disinfecting - "Like it never even happened."

-When someone known to have COVID-19 is exposed to a workplace or facility, the response must be thorough and swift, while keeping employees and customers safe and minimizing disruption to business operations.
+When someone known to have a contagious disease is exposed to a workplace or facility, the response must be thorough and swift, while keeping employees and customers safe and minimizing disruption to business operations.

 A confirmed coronavirus case requires corporate and commercial business owners and property managers to immediately respond to avoid further exposure.
-In these emergency situations, SERVPRO of Northwest Charlotte recommends enhanced or reactive cleaning as the most effective way of deep cleaning and disinfecting commercial spaces "Like it never even happened.”
+In these emergency situations, SERVPRO of NW Charlotte, Lincoln County, Southern and NE Gaston County recommends enhanced or reactive cleaning as the most effective way of deep cleaning and disinfecting commercial spaces "Like it never even happened.”

 How does reactive cleaning work?